benwarnerDigitalArts/3Dworks/dpa8070/deskRender/README.md

 [Back to the main page](https://benwarnerdigitalarts.github.io/3Dworks/)

-## Exercise 2: Solar System Animation
+## Exercise 4: Computer Desk Rendering
-### Date: Spetember 2nd, 2020
+### Date: Spetember 9th, 2020

 ### Objective:
-Construct a solar system out of basic shapes and animate orbits with moons.
+Given a single reference image, recreate a computer desk with box modeling techniques as closely as possible.

 ### Solution:
 Arranging the spheres and assigning colors was simple enough, but the real challenge came in creating believable orbits and recording the resulting animation.